-Articles published below by date are: Salsa and Salsa; Gearing up for bicycling in Mazatlan; Whale Watching.
+Articles published below by date are: Here’s a taste of Salsa and Salsa; Gearing up for bicycling in Mazatlan; Whale Watching.

-Start your week off with dancing, drinking and cooking.
-Mondays bring you Salsa and Salsa from 11-2 at Hotel Royal Villas.
-Rated number one by trip advisor for things to do in Mazatlan, I was pleased to have that claim substantiated by two critical, successful business men from Vancouver.
-So ladies, grab a partner and kick off your week with zest.
+[Start your week off with dancing, drinking and cooking.
+Rated number one by TripAdvisor for things to do in Mazatlan, I was pleased to have that claim substantiated by two critical, successful business men from Vancouver.]

 Al’s take: When Gerard asked my wife and I to join him at Salsa Salsa I was looking forward to the Salsa part but not the Salsa part.
 I love to cook so any new lessons learned are always welcome.
 To make it more interesting I learned before we went, that Maaike, one half of the duo, was Dutch.
 I am of Dutch background so I was wondering if she would be wearing wooden shoes.It was very interesting to learn about all the different fruits and vegetables that I had never seen before.
 Then we were shown how to make seven different kinds salsas.
 The ladies were very patient and showed us step by step what to do.
 We were encouraged to try other salsas because even with the same ingredients the taste could be different.

 Because Laura and I were married the longest, at 30 years, the ladies had us up front to assist in making strawberry margaritas.
 Laura put in the tequila and I got to put in the Controy.
 Just as I was about to pour, I was blindfolded.
 During the three hours the margaritas just keep on coming.
 If you weren’t quick to cover your glass the pulmonia driver would have had to carry us to our rooms.